 This older brother showcases certain features of unforgiveness:

-There was a time I use to kept a journal of events.
-Initially, my intention was to cherish good memories, but I steadily began to record negative things people have said or done to me as well.
-At times after going through the diaries, I would start to remember past offenses and become angry.
-One day, I tore these journals and threw them away.
+There was a time I used to keep a journal of events.
+Initially, my intention was to cherish good memories, but I steadily began to record negative things people said or did to me as well.
+Later, after reading through these diaries, I would start to remember past offenses and become angry.
+One day, I just tore up these journals and threw them away.
 A good memory is not always a good ability.
 Love “keeps no record of wrongs” (1 Cor.
 13:5).

 2. It boasts of its own record.
 The older brother said, “I’ve been slaving for you and never disobeyed your orders.”
 Unforgiveness blinds us to our own faults and makes us always feel like the suffering one, the “better” one, the “always innocent” one, the more “tolerant” or “wiser” one.
 It makes one justifies one’s actions while condemning others for doing the same.

 I never cease to be amazed at how trivial things can seriously offend people (yes, Christians).
 They are angry because you disagreed with their opinions.
-They are bitter because you didn’t tell them you got a job offer.
-They are angry because you didn’t greet them on social media.
+They are bitter because you didn’t invite them to a party.
+They are angry because you didn’t shower them with flummery on social media.
 But Jesus even with all He suffered in the hands of men still forgave.
 If He could forgive, then we can too.

 It makes a husband and wife live like strangers under the same roof.
 It makes relatives cut one another off for no reason even to the point of not informing one another of significant events (like wedding, burial etc).
-Unforgiveness is when a church splits and former members avoid one another in the streets like a plague, they have unforgiveness in them.
+When a church splits occurs and former members avoid one another in the streets like a plague, they have unforgiveness in them.

-Unforgiveness makes you think and talk about an offence to everyone you meets to the extent that people begin to shut their doors and windows once they see you approaching.
+Unforgiveness makes you think and talk about an offence to everyone you meet to the extent that people begin to shut their doors and windows once they see you approaching.
 Even when the offending party is dead, an unforgiving person will always be thinking and talking about the offence.
 There is a part of us – our carnal nature – that enjoys talking about how we have been hurt and makes us feel like a martyr.